jurijat/showcase-tokens/README.md

    - Has broader permissions in many areas
    - Cannot create check run annotations via the API (surprising limitation)
    - Required for operations like creating PRs that trigger new workflow runs

-## Setup Instructions

-1. Create a Personal Access Token with `repo` scope:
-   - Go to GitHub Settings > Developer settings > Personal access tokens
-   - Generate a new token with the `repo` scope
-   - Copy the token value

-2. Add the token as a repository secret:
-   - Go to your repository Settings > Secrets and variables > Actions
-   - Create a new repository secret named `PRIVATE_GITHUB_TOKEN`
-   - Paste your token value

-3. The workflows using PAT will now be able to create check run annotations and PRs

-## Security Considerations

-- The default `GITHUB_TOKEN` has intentional limitations for security reasons
-- When using a PAT, always use the minimum required permissions
-- Store PATs securely as repository secrets
-- Regularly rotate your PATs to minimize security risks